Object-Oriented Design Patterns Served on a Silver Platter - by Yalco

 Object-Oriented Design Principles

-After exploring what object-oriented programming is and why it was devised, we will briefly and easily examine its core components one by one.
-Through the SOLID principles, which form the foundation of design patterns, you will learn how to design robust and flexible software.
+After looking at what object-oriented programming is and why it was devised, we will briefly and easily explore the elements that compose it one by one.
+Through the SOLID principles, which serve as the foundation of design patterns, you will learn what it means to design robust and flexible software.

 25 Design Patterns